 Running counter to this general decline in the relevance and effectiveness of “establishment” religious structures, the chapter highlights a handful of grassroots efforts that have been successful at capturing people’s imaginations and hearts during these times of communal disintegration and cultural transformation.
 This brings us to a sub-theme of the chapter’s thesis, which is that there are interesting and impactful things happening in the Jewish world, but they are not necessarily going through the old institutional channels; and, furthermore, if these bold new projects were given the proper funding and support from the establishment, these innovative efforts might very well hold the keys to unlocking the next Jewish American renaissance or revival.

 I find this thesis to be fairly accurate and insightful, particularly the identification of the four realms of general interest and activity that seem to attract the most interest from the disaffected demographic as well as match up most closely with the general trends in American society.
-I have many things to say about the finer points in each section of the chapter but for the purposes of this response, and out of respect for brevity, I will confine myself to sharing just a bit about my own work as it relates to Sid’s thesis, as requested in the prompt.
+I have many things to say about the finer points in each section of the chapter but for the purposes of this response, and out of respect for brevity, I will confine myself to sharing just a bit about my own work as it relates to Sid’s thesis.

-But, as you have asked me to consider, I do feel that my work pushes me to think beyond these four worlds in order to pose the question: what is the value of art or creativity within this brave new Jewish world?
-When I look at the four areas you have suggested from an archetypal personnel perspective I can identify the classic Jewish superheroes of teacher/rabbi; activist/prophet; organizer/macher; and shaman/priest.
+Yet I do feel that my work pushes me to think beyond these four worlds in order to pose the question: what is the value of art or creativity within this brave new Jewish world?
+When I look at the four areas outlined from an archetypal, personnel perspective I can identify the classic Jewish superheroes of teacher/rabbi; activist/prophet; organizer/macher; and shaman/priest.
 Maybe I have been brought too far into the borders of Yaphet, but from my perspective I am moved to ask: what about artists/scribes?
 What about beauty?
 What about imagination?
 What role might they/we play in this renaissance?

 Certainly, as I have detailed above, art and creativity can play a role in any of the four worlds; that is, it can be an effective bridesmaid for learning, activism, community gathering and spiritual experience.
 But does art ever get a chance to take center stage in this production?
 Does art/craft/creativity have value in and of itself in this revived Jewish culture?
 And furthermore, do artists have anything to contribute to this renaissance other than helping to “get the message out?”
 Is there cognitive benefit or cultural worth in the practice, process, production, and presentation of creative works?
 And finally, is there any identifiable value for the community that receives and responds to such creative works?
 I believe so.